 In the meantime, check out this guide for rubber bands with different types of braces!

-But you don’t have to worry about the different types of braces rubber bands!
+But you don’t have to worry about the different types of rubber bands.
 That’s for Dr. Pawar to determine.
 All you have to know is how to wear them to achieve beautiful results.

 How to Wear Rubber Bands on Braces